 The short documentary was awarded a Special Jury Prize at the 2022 Toronto Black Film Festival.
 Ebony is now working on a podcast series that will dive deeper into the making of the film and what comes next for each of the interviewees.

 Contact Ebony at email@example.com or Loisaida, Inc. at firstname.lastname@example.org for more info.

 When it comes to my artistic endeavors and journey, one of the themes that I focus on is the ability to control your narrative.
 As an artist I want to stay attuned to not merely the ideals but the actualization of the liberation of self and personal identity for people of color.
 I’m a writer, filmmaker and teaching artist.

-I’m the media and storytelling teaching artist for Dorill Initiative.
-In my class during our Summer Arts Program we explored different compositional techniques for photography and filmmaking.
+As the media and storytelling teaching artist for the local sister org Dorill Initiative we explored different compositional techniques for photography and filmmaking.
 The youth interest grew in how to utilize those techniques in their own projects and what elements are used to craft a compelling story.
 A few selected children from the program will be participants in this documentary project.
 One of the main takeaways I wanted the youth to have was that they are able to control their own narrative and the narrative that surrounds their identity.
 Identity is a special protected source where we get to think about who we are, how we see ourselves and who we want to become.
 We explored that meaningful concept and the various ways to tap into that source in relation to our art.
 This project allows me the opportunity to dig deeper into those relationships with the youth participants and also allows them that same opportunity with their chosen family and who they decide to interview for the project.
 This work will emphasis the immense value of the artistry of people of color.